Sealing Criminal Records

 - The circumstances and seriousness of any other offenses for which you were convicted;

-- Your character, including any measures you have taken toward rehabilitation, such as participating in treatment programs, employment, or schooling, and participating in community service or other volunteer programs;
+- Your character, including any measures you have taken toward rehabilitation, such as participating in treatment programs, employment, schooling, or participating in community service or other volunteer programs;

 - Any statements made by the victim of the offense for which you are seeking relief;